A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

 Fix: Use slide-cutting or thinning techniques with a professional.
 Add layering and texture for a softer silhouette.

-I do not recommend a full bixie DIY unless you have haircut experience.
-You can handle minor trims and maintenance at home safely.
+I’m going to be straight with you: I don’t recommend a full bixie DIY unless you have haircut experience.
+You can handle minor trims and maintenance at home safely, but major shape changes?
+Leave those to the pros.

 - Trim ends with sharp scissors to remove split ends.